 You may experience harassment or unwanted attention abroad.
 Forms of harassment may include cat-calling, whistling, making comments, or pursuing someone on the street.
 Please remember that fellow participants, your Resident Director, local program staff, as well as the staff at American Councils in D.C. are here to help support you.
-If you have trouble adjusting to life abroad or if you've had an experience that made you feel uncomfortable, threatened, or violated, please don't hesitate to discuss it with American Councils staff or your Resident Director.
+If you have trouble adjusting to life abroad or if you've had an experience that made you feel uncomfortable, threatened, or violated, please discuss it with American Councils staff or your Resident Director.

 Remember that although there are steps you can take to lower your profile, you are not responsible for the behavior of others.
 Below are some strategies to mitigate harassment or unwanted attention abroad:

 - Avoid making eye contact with or smiling at strangers, especially strangers of the opposite sex.
 American friendliness can be misinterpreted as a sexual invitation.

 - Avoid walking alone, especially on empty, dimly lit streets at dusk or at night.